lgalonso/cli-farious/README.md

 ### Install package

-From the cli-farious folder execute in terminal:
+From the app folder execute in terminal:

 ```bash
 pip install .